YG (rapper): Personal life

-YG has two daughters from a previous relationship.
+YG has two daughters from a previous relationship named Harmony and Vibe, born May 2015 and May 2019, respectively.
 YG is a member of the Compton-based Westside Tree Top Piru gang.
 On January 25, 2012, shots were fired during the filming of YG's music video "I'm a Thug".
 The police shut down and closed the set.

 On June 12, 2015, YG was shot in the hip at a recording studio in Studio City, California, resulting in three separate wounds in his hip.
 Authorities said that YG was "very uncooperative" when asked about the incident.
 His manager later revealed that his injuries were not life-threatening and said he was "fine" and recovering.
 He returned to the studio the next day.

-YG followed a vegan diet for about three months in 2016, citing health reasons.
+A 2018 robbery case against YG was dismissed in 2022 after he settled with a man who alleged that the rapper stole a chain from him in a Las Vegas casino.
+The chain was worth between $3,000-$9,000.

+In 2019, a Cadillac Escalade owned by YG was involved in a shooting and police chase from Compton to Inglewood, California.

-On September 6, 2019, it was confirmed that he and singer Kehlani were dating, but the relationship ended after he was caught cheating.
+On September 6, 2019, it was confirmed that he and singer Kehlani were dating.
+As of 2023, YG was dating rapper Saweetie.

+In January 2020, YG was arrested at his Southern California home on robbery charges.
+He was set to perform a Nipsey Hussle tribute at the Grammys several days before the arrest.
+He was held on $250,000 bail at the Men's Central Jail for arraignment on January 28, 2020.
+Charges against YG were ultimately not filed.

 YG is a notable fan of the Los Angeles Rams NFL team, and was known to have befriended then-running back Todd Gurley.
 He was frequently spotted wearing a Rams home jersey in several video shoots and at several Rams’ home games, including one instance during the 2017 season against the Houston Texans in which Rams’ receiver Robert Woods caught a touchdown and jumped onto the table in the back of the endzone to celebrate alongside YG.

-On January 1, 2020, YG apologized for having made homophobic comments in the past.

-Controversies

-YG was the subject of media attention and protests in October 2016 when it was reported that he had advocated for the targeted robbery of Asian Americans in his music.
-YG's song "Meet the Flockers", from his 2014 debut album "My Krazy Life", was widely accused of racism against the Asian American community, especially Chinese Americans.
-In the song, YG raps "First, you find a house and scope it out / Find a Chinese neighborhood, cause they don't believe in bank accounts."
-Receiving little controversy when first released, the song drew renewed scrutiny in 2016 after an uptick in burglaries targeting Asian-Americans.
-YG has described "Meet the Flockers" as being representative of the culture he grew up in.

-YG faced controversy on October 28, 2019, after kicking out 17-year-old fan, Austin Joyner, at his concert after the fan refused to curse out "Fuck Donald Trump" on stage.
-Joyner was pushed by the rapper and called a racist before being escorted off stage.
-Turning Point USA interviewed the 17-year-old on February 23, 2020, revealing that he was celebrating his birthday with friends and that he was apolitical.
-After being kicked off stage he was advised by staff to leave due to "YG putting a target on [his] back".
-Afterwards, Joyner received attention online from social media and news publications soon leading to hate comments.